FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/dimensions/listunitprice.md

 ### Prices and Currencies

-- If our plan includes specifying both BillingCurrency and PricingCurrency, and we permit use cases where BillingCurrency differs from PricingCurrency (rather than enforcing a single Currency per cost record), it becomes imperative to emphasize and clarify the currency that is applicable to a Unit Price dimension (should be part of the definition of the dimension).
-For the time being all unit price dimensions must be denominated in PricingCurrency.
+- We deliberated on whether to specify both BillingCurrency and PricingCurrency and decided to enforce a single currency, specifically BillingCurrency.
+This approach provides consistency and simplifies invoice reconciliation.
+Since some providers don't include List Unit Prices in BillingCurrency in their public price sheets, the inclusion of a CurrencyExchangeRate dimension in the billing data becomes imperative (name subject to change).
+This is necessary to ensure we can accurately compare and match ListUnitPrices provided in billing data with those published in public price sheets.

 ### Naming challenges